threeme3/usdx/README.md

 - Continuously tunable through bands **80m-10m** (anything between 20kHz-99MHz is tunable but with degraded or loss in performance)
 - **Multiband** support
 - Software-based **VOX** that can be used as **fast Full Break-In** (QSK operation) or assist in RX/TX switching for operating digital modes (no CAT or PTT interface required)
-- **Simple easy to install modification** with only **6 component changes and 4 wires** to implement a basic SSB transceiver
+- **Simple to install modification** with **6 component changes and 4 wires** to implement a basic SSB transceiver, **1 component change** to implement DSP feature,  **11 component changes and 6 wires** to implement SDR feature
 - Firmware is **open source** through an Arduino Sketch, it allows experimentation, new features can be easily added, contributions can be shared via Github repository QCX-SSB, about 2000 lines of code
 - Completely **digital and software-based** SSB transmit-stage (**no additional circuitry needed**, except for the audio-in circuit)
 - **ATMEGA328P signal processing:** samples audio-input and reconstruct a SSB-signal by controlling the _phase of the SI5351 PLL_ (through tiny frequency changes over 800kbits/s I2C) and the _amplitude of the PA_ (through PWM of the PA key-shaping circuit).
 - **Lean and low-cost SSB transceiver design**: because of the EER/Polar-transmitter class-E stage it is **highly power-efficient** (no bulky heatsinks required), and has a **simple design** (no complex balanced linear power amplifier required)
 - An **pre-distorion** algorithm that cancels out the amplitude errors of non-linearities in the PA voltage regulated PWM supply; a lookup table is used that can be calibrated with an internal PA amplitude measurement
 - Possibility to extend the QCX analog phasing stage with a **DSP stage**
-- Could replace the QCX analog phasing stage completely with a **digital SDR receiver stage**, taking away the need for the manual side-band rejection adjustment procedure and delivering DSP features such as the joy of having a **AGC, adjustable CW/SSB filters**.
+- Could replace the QCX analog phasing stage completely with a **digital SDR receiver stage**, taking away the need for the manual side-band rejection adjustment procedure and delivering DSP features such as the joy of having a **AGC, adjustable CW/SSB filters**
-- A theoretical **digital receiver dynamic range of 83dB** at 2.4kHz BW.
-(1 dB) Compression point (at -126dBm sensitivity): -44dBm/1mV (for in-band signal); -4dBm/160mV (for signal at 15kHz offset); 19dBm/2V (for signal at 100kHz offset or more).
+- A theoretical **digital receiver dynamic range of 78dB** at 2.4kHz BW.
+(1 dB) Compression point (at -126dBm sensitivity): -44dBm/1mV (for in-band signal); -4dBm/160mV (for signal at 15kHz offset); 19dBm/2V (for signal at 100kHz offset or more)
-- Digitally switchable RF front-end **attenuators (0dB, -13dB, -20dB, -33dB, -53dB, -60dB, -73dB)**.
+- Digitally switchable RF front-end **attenuators (0dB, -13dB, -20dB, -33dB, -53dB, -60dB, -73dB)**
+- This firmware is compatible with an unmodified QCX, partial modified QCX (e.g. SSB mod, or DSP mod), or fully modified QCX (SSB + SDR mod, as described below)
-- SDR implementation **simplifies** the receiver heaviliy and **shaves off roughly 30% of the components** from the original QCX design while adding new and improving existing features.
+- SDR implementation simplifies the receiver heaviliy and **shaves off roughly 30% of the components** from the original QCX design while adding new and improving existing features.
 On a new QCX build: 46 components less to be installed, 8 component design changes, 9 additional wires.
-- Can be used as alternate firmware on an unmodified QCX.
+- Probably the most cost effective and easiest to build standalone SDR transceiver that you can find.
+More versatile and easier to build than the original QCX (less components, no transformer windings, no alignment procedure)

 ## Revision History: